relativitydev/relativity-trace-documentation/docs/administrator_guide/setup/system_health.md

       - You should now be able to click on the "Built-in self-test (**BIST**)" link in the console
 -    Click Edit on Built-In Self Test (BIST) Task Type, set Enabled to Yes and click Save

-> **NOTE:** Once test completes Last Execution Status field will update to "Completed.
+> Once test completes Last Execution Status field will update to "Completed.
 Succeeded - Trace Test GoldenFlow Test." and the task will auto-disable itself.
+{: .info }

 ![image-20210909135112351](media/system_health/image-20210909135112351.png)